HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Related Work

-Tradition Knowledge Graph Completion (KGC) primarily focuses on embedding entities and relations into continuous vector spaces to predict triples.
-Most of them leverage KG’s structure and design various score function to learn the embedding by maximize the positive and negative samples score difference, such as Translational‐Distance approaches (TransE \citep{bordes2013translating} and RotatE \citep{sun2019rotate}) and Semantic‐Matching approaches (DistMult \citep{yang2014embedding}, ComplEX \cite{trouillon2016complex}, and Tucker \cite{balavzevic2019tucker}).To further consider neighbor aggregation and message passing to improve the representation power of embedding, graph neural network based (GNN-based) methods have been proposed, such as R-GCN \citep{schlichtkrull2018modeling} and CompGCN \citep{vashishth2019composition}.
+Unimodal Knowledge Graph Completion (KGC) primarily focuses on embedding entities and relations into continuous vector spaces to predict triples.
+Most of them leverage KG’s structure and design various score function to learn the embedding by maximize the positive and negative samples score difference, such as Translational‐Distance approaches (TransE \citep{bordes2013translating} and RotatE \citep{sun2019rotate}) and Semantic‐Matching approaches (DistMult \citep{yang2015embedding}, ComplEX \cite{trouillon2016complex}, and Tucker \cite{balavzevic2019tucker}).To improve the representation power of embedding, graph neural network based (GNN-based) methods have been proposed, such as R-GCN \citep{schlichtkrull2018modeling} and CompGCN \citep{vashishth2020composition}.
 Besides structural information, KG, as a semantic network, naturally carries text information.
 Therefore, the text-based method that mainly uses text information, which encodes text information in KG through a pretrained language model (PLM), has been proposed, including KG-Bert \citep{yao2019kg} and SimKGC \citep{wang2022simkgc}.
 With the recent development of LLM, the novel generative methods have come into view.
 They mainly use the rich external knowledge and powerful reasoning capabilities of LLMs to complete KGC in a sequence-to-sequence form, including KICGPT \citep{wei-etal-2023-kicgpt}, KoPA \citep{zhang2024making} and DIFT \citep{liu2019mmkg}.